mendix/docs/content/data-hub/data-hub-catalog/consume.md

 The following operations are affected by using external entities in a consuming app:

-* Aggregations – You can count a list of external entities, but you cannot show other aggregations such as sum, average, minimum, and maximum.
-This is because [OData version 3.0](https://www.odata.org/documentation/odata-version-3-0/) does not support these operations; the only exception is that you can use the [aggregate list](/refguide/aggregate-list) microflow activity, which for all aggregations except **Count** will retrieve everything and perform the aggregation in memory.
+* Aggregations – you can count a list of external entities, but you cannot show other aggregations such as sum, average, minimum, and maximum.
+	* [OData version 3.0](https://www.odata.org/documentation/odata-version-3-0/) does not support these operations; the only exception is that you can use the [aggregate list](/refguide/aggregate-list) microflow activity, which for all aggregations except **Count** will retrieve everything and perform the aggregation in memory
 *  [XPath](/refguide/xpath) – you can use XPath to filter external entities; all XPath constructs are supported, except the following:
 	* Three conversions from date/time: `day-of-year-from-dateTime`, `weekday-from-dateTime`, and ` week-from-dateTime`
 	* Aggregations: `avg()`, `max()`, `min()`, and `sum()`